 transfers_enabled.
 These don’t reflect the current verification status, but they do provide additional information on your connected accounts.

-B2C platforms often use a lightweight signup process that breaks up the verification process, also known as tiered onboarding.
+B2C platforms often use a lightweight signup process that breaks up the verification process, also known as incremental onboarding.
 This is because their connected accounts generally don’t hit volume thresholds as fast, and a simpler signup flow can improve conversion.
 Connected accounts can get started with just an email address and a country.
 As more funds are processed, additional verification is required.

-When using tiered onboarding, you should build notifications that prompt users for more verification information.
+When using incremental onboarding, you should build notifications that prompt users for more verification information.
 There’s a technical recipe you can share with your engineering team to build these notifications.
 In these communications, you should explain that additional verification information is needed, even though the user already submitted some.
 Many users assume their account is fully active after submitting the initial signup information and are confused later when more information is needed.

 Submitting verification information